UCaNLabUMB/SDR_Tutorials/README.md

 * The GNURadio Companion (**GRC**) tool,
 * The **QT GUI** library for creation of a graphical user interface and manual configuration of flowgraph parameters,
 * GNURadio tools for interacting with universal software radio peripheral (**USRP**) SDR hardware,
-* Basic communication tools for over-the-air (**OTA**) data transmission, and
+* Basic communication tools for over-the-air (**OTA**) data transmission,
-* GNURadio tools that allow flowgraphs to be read from and controlled remotely (i.e., **XMLRPC** and **ZMQ**)
+* GNURadio tools that allow flowgraphs to be read from and controlled remotely (i.e., **XMLRPC** and **ZMQ**), and
+* A **multi-node testbed** architecture for running distributed SDR tests from a single central controller.

-Ultimately, the tutorial will work towards the creation of an automated data collection system for evaluation of a point-to-point wireless communication link based on orthogonal frequency division multiplexing (**OFDM**).
+The tutorial will first work towards the creation of an automated data collection system for evaluation of a point-to-point wireless communication link based on orthogonal frequency division multiplexing (**OFDM**).
+Beyond the point-to-point configuration, the tutorial will ultimately demonstrate test capabilities in controlled multi-node environments.

 ## Directory Structure